denis-bg/Flask-Boilerplate/README.md

 # Flask Boilerplate

-> Experimental codebase `!!!
-Don't use it in production !!!`
+Reference codebase used by AppSeed in all [Flask Apps](https://appseed.us/apps/flask/) starters.

 <br />